Research

 The Contested Heritage of the Mosque-Cathedral of Cordoba, Spain

-In collaboration with geographer Jaime Jover Báez, this research explores contemporary cultural and economic conflicts surrounding the Mezquita de Córdoba.
+This research explores contemporary cultural and economic conflicts surrounding the Mezquita de Córdoba.
 It explores two interrelated conflicts: the skewed narration of the UNESCO World Heritage Site’s history and ownership claims of the site by its current custodian, the Catholic Church.